dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 (5.123)

 This estimate is not bad considering the rough numbers that it used.
 Empirically, a typical hydrogen bond is 23 kilojoules per mole or about 0.25 electron volts.
 Each water molecule forms close to four hydrogen bonds (two from the oxygen to foreign hydrogens, and one from each hydrogen to a foreign oxygen).
-Thus, each molecule gets credit for almost two hydrogen bonds—one-half of the per-molecule total in order to avoid counting each bond twice.
+Thus, each molecule gets credit for almost two hydrogen bonds — one-half of the per-molecule total in order to avoid counting each bond twice.
 Per water molecule, the result is 0.4 electron volts Because vaporizing water breaks the hydrogen bonds, but not the intramolecular bonds, the heat of vaporization of water should be approximately 0.4 electron volts per molecule.
-In macroscopic units, it would be roughly 40 kilojoules per mole—using the conversion factor from Section 3.2.1, that 1 electron volt per molecule is roughly 100 kilojoules per mole.
+In macroscopic units, it would be roughly 40 kilojoules per mole — using the conversion factor from Section 3.2.1, that 1 electron volt per molecule is roughly 100 kilojoules per mole.

 Because the molar mass of water is 1.8 × 10−2 kilograms, the heat of vaporization is also 2.2 megajoules per kilogram: 40 kJ